FaceVC/FaceVC.github.io/index.md

 # FaceVC

-This is the demo webpage for the expiriments in 'Face-based Voice Conversion: Learning the Voice behind a Face'.
+This is the demo webpage for the paper 'Face-based Voice Conversion: Learning the Voice behind a Face'.

 ## Outline